Code-Institute-Submissions/strasse34-pp5/README.md

 #### Feed Page

-- The feed page looks identical to the homepage, only the Events Posts component changes.
+- The feed page looks identical to the homepage, only the posts component changes.
-- In this page all the events displayed by filtering the events posted by the users logged in user is following
+- In this page all the posts displayed by filtering the posts created by the users logged in user is following
-- User Stories covered: 21

 <details><summary>See Feed Page</summary>